Quandela/Perceval/docs/source/reference/logging.rst

 Each channel can have its own configuration, which means each channel can have a different level.
 If the channel is not specified, the message will be log in the ``user`` channel.

+.. note:: If you are a Perceval user, you should only write log in the channel ``user``.

 .. list-table::
    :header-rows: 1
    :stub-columns: 1